Who makes up my team?

 Who will I see in clinic?

-When at our Myers Park facility, you will see your own continuity panel of patients.
-You will serve as their primary care provider and will get to know them well during your time with us.
-We also encourage you to see your patients in hospital follow-up after they have been discharged for continuity of care.
+When at our Myers Park facility, our categorical residents will see their own continuity panel of patients.
+They serve as a primary care provider and get to know their panel of patients quite well over the course of their residency training.
+Our preliminary residents rotate through Myers Park clinic as well but primarily see hospital follow-up and urgent care type visits.
 Interns will not see more than three to five patients in a half-day, and all their patients will be seen and examined by an attending for at least the first six months of the year.

 What is the average inpatient census?